Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 A long north-facing slope and the best park in the area

-The long top-to-bottom run on the ridge, the steep slopes and tree area in the upper area will pique the curiosity of experienced skiers.
-The highlight is the Route 4 park, where one course is filled with park items.
-Big events are held during the season, and athletes from all over the country gather to show off their skills.
-It's fun just watching the ride from the lift that runs parallel to the course. https://www.hakuba47.co.jp/winter/
+Of all the ski resorts in Hakuba Valley, this one has the most northerly slopes.
+The long runs along the ridge, the steep slopes in the upper areas, and the tree areas will pique the curiosity of advanced skiers.
+The highlight is the park on Route 4, where the entire course is filled with park items.
+During the season, a big event is held, attracting skiers from all over the country.
+It's fun just to watch the riders riding from the lift that runs parallel to the course.

 Hakuba Happoone Ski Resort